 Ex Libris Press

-For thirty years Ex Libris of Bradford on Avon has been a leading publisher of books on Wiltshire and neighbouring counties, boasting many important and entertaining books on its list.
+For more than thirty years Ex Libris of Bradford on Avon has been a leading publisher of books on Wiltshire and neighbouring counties, boasting many important and entertaining books on its list.
 Since 2005 Hobnob Press and Ex Libris Press have collaborated in distributing their books locally and nationally: see Availability below.
 Brief details of Ex Libris titles will be found on the Hobnob Marketplace page of this website, and for full information visit www.ex-librisbooks.co.uk.

 Facts and Figures

 Postal address: Hobnob Press, 8 Lock Warehouse, 1 Severn Road, Gloucester GL1 2GA, UK